20 Most Common Medication Errors and Prevention Methods

 How to prevent it:

-Set up reminder systems for check-ups
+• Set up reminder systems for required monitoring and check‑ups

-Use electronic alerts for missed tests
+• Use electronic alerts for missed or overdue tests

 12. Unauthorised Drug Error